hanford/facebook-data-parser/README.md

-parse data <a href="https://www.facebook.com/help/212802592074644">downloaded from facebook</a>, bower i, npm install, drag facebook zip into this root this file extract, rename facebook, node app.
+parse data <a href="https://www.facebook.com/help/212802592074644">downloaded from facebook</a>, bower i, npm install, drag facebook zip into this root this file extract, rename it to facebook, run node app.
 Will shorten that process in the future ;)